Pensions

 -

-To investigate the relationship between pensions, labour force participation, and productivity, we employ a wide range of methods, including natural experiments, field experiments, and stated preference experiments.
-This combination allows us to accurately analyze both causal effects and behavioral choices, generating insights that are scientifically robust as well as policy-relevant.
+To investigate the relationship between pensions, labour force participation, and productivity, we employ a wide range of methods, including natural experiments, laboratory experiments, and stated preference experiments.
+This combination allows us to accurately analyse both causal effects and behavioural choices, generating insights that are scientifically robust as well as policy-relevant.

 -